College of Law

 The College of Law's three-year curriculum for the Juris Doctor (JD) degree is rich and diverse; it begins with traditional courses and expands to include the latest in theoretical and interdisciplinary analyses.
 The school has especially strong programs in environmental law, international law, business law, and criminal law, civil rights law, and family law, with certificate programs in the first three areas.

-The College of Law has five co-curricular academic organizations, including three student-edited journals and trial and appellate advocacy teams.
-The journals include the Florida State University Law Review, the Journal of Land Use & Environmental Law, and the Journal of Transnational Law & Policy.
+The College of Law has four student-edited journals and trial and appellate advocacy teams.
+The journals include the Florida State University Law Review, the Journal of Land Use & Environmental Law, the Journal of Transnational Law & Policy, and the FSU Business Review.
 The College of Law's advocacy teams are regionally and nationally competitive.

 The College of Law offers a Master of Laws (LLM) in American Law for Foreign Lawyers, which provides law-trained foreign graduate students with the opportunity to develop an understanding of the American legal system and the role of law in the United States.
 The LLM in American Law degree requires students to complete twenty-four credit hours, within three years (an American LLM student may not take more than thirty-five law credit hours).